Jung-creator/Jung-creator/README.md

 - 🌱 I’m currently learning **iOS Development**

-- 🧠 Previously, I worked on a [Flutter projects](https://github.com/junchoia25/DailyLog).
+- 🧠 Previously, I worked on a [Flutter projects](https://github.com/Jungin1020/Jungin1020)

-- 👨‍💻 All of my projects are available at [https://interesting-frame-461594.framer.app/work](https://interesting-frame-461594.framer.app/work)
+- 👨‍💻 All of my projects are available at [My Website](https://interesting-frame-461594.framer.app/work)

 - 📫 How to reach me **junchoia25@gmail.com**